MarvinTeichmann/KittiSeg/README.md

 Running the model using `demo.py` does not require you to download kitti data (step 3).
 Step 3 is only required if you want to train your own model using `train.py` or bench a model agains the official evaluation score `evaluate.py`.
 Also note, that I recommend using `download_data.py` instead of downloading the data yourself.
 The script will also extract and prepare the data.
 See Section [Manage data storage](README.md#manage-data-storage) if you like to control where the data is stored.

+### Update KittiSeg

+To update KittiSeg do:

+1. Pull the code: `git pull`
+2. Update the submodules `git submodule update --init --recursive`

+If you forget the second step you might end up with an inconstant repository state.
+You will already have the new code for KittiSeg but will use this with old submodule versions.

 ## Tutorial

 ### Getting started